Subalgebras of simple AF-algebras: Classification of -homomorphisms into ultrapowers

 the uniqueness portion of the first part of the lemma implies $\psi \rho = \varphi \otimes_\mathrm{max} \mathrm{id}_C$.
 So $\varphi \otimes_{\max} \mathrm{id}_C$ factors through $A \otimes_\mathrm{min} C$.
 As $C$ was arbitrary, $\varphi$ is nuclear by Corollary 3.8.8 of \cite{BrownOzawa}. \end{proof}

 The next two propositions provide a first approximation to the existence and uniqueness results in Theorem D and its technical refinement given in Theorem \ref{thm:Classification}.

-For any C$^*$-algebra $C$, $\iota_2 : C \rightarrow \mathbb{M}_2(C)$ denotes the inclusion into the $(1,1)$-corner, and for any *-homomorphism $f : C_1 \rightarrow C_2$ between C$^*$-algebras $C_1$ and $C_2$, the induced *-homomorphism $\mathbb{M}_2(C_1) \rightarrow \mathbb{M}_2(C_2)$ is still denoted by $f$.
+For any C$^*$-algebra $C$, $\iota_2 : C \rightarrow \mathbb{M}_2(C)$ denotes the inclusion into the $(1,1)$-corner, and for any $^*$-homomorphism $f : C_1 \rightarrow C_2$ between C$^*$-algebras $C_1$ and $C_2$, the induced $^*$-homomorphism $\mathbb{M}_2(C_1) \rightarrow \mathbb{M}_2(C_2)$ is still denoted by $f$.

-\begin{proposition} Suppose $A$ is a separable, unital, exact C*-algebra satisfying the UCT and $B$ is a simple, unital, $\mathcal{Q}$-stable C*-algebra with unique trace $\tau_B$ such that every quasitrace on $B$ is a trace and $K_1(B) = 0$.
+\begin{proposition} Suppose $A$ is a separable, unital, exact $C^*$-algebra satisfying the UCT and $B$ is a simple, unital, $\mathcal{Q}$-stable $C^*$-algebra with a unique trace $\tau_B$ such that every quasitrace on $B$ is a trace and $K_1(B) = 0$.

-If $\tau_A$ is a faithful, amenable trace on $A$ and $\sigma : K_0(A) \rightarrow K_0(B_\omega)$ is a group homomorphism such that $\hat{\tau}_{B_\omega} \sigma = \hat{\tau}_A$ and $\sigma([1_A]) = [1_{B_\omega}]$, then there is a unital, full, nuclear *-homomorphism $\varphi : A \rightarrow B_\omega$ such that $K_0(\varphi) = \sigma$ and $\tau_{B_\omega} \varphi = \tau_A$. \end{proposition}
+If $\tau_A$ is a faithful, amenable trace on $A$ and $\sigma : K_0(A) \rightarrow K_0(B_\omega)$ is a group homomorphism such that $\hat{\tau}_{B_\omega} \sigma = \hat{\tau}_A$ and $\sigma([1_A]) = [1_{B_\omega}]$, then there is a unital, full, nuclear $^*$-homomorphism $\varphi : A \rightarrow B_\omega$ such that $K_0(\varphi) = \sigma$ and $\tau_{B_\omega} \varphi = \tau_A$. \end{proposition}

 \begin{proof} As $B$ is $\mathcal{Q}$-stable, there is a unital embedding $\mathcal{Q} \rightarrow B$ which is necessarily trace-preserving by the uniqueness of the trace on $\mathcal{Q}$.
 This induces a unital, trace-preserving embedding $\mathcal{Q}_\omega \rightarrow B_\omega$.
-Composing this embedding with the *-homomorphism $A \rightarrow \mathcal{Q}_\omega$ given by Theorem \ref{thm:TWW} yields a unital, full, nuclear *-homomorphism $\psi : A \rightarrow B_\omega$ such that $\tau_{B_\omega} \psi = \tau_A$.
+Composing this embedding with the $^*$-homomorphism $A \rightarrow \mathcal{Q}_\omega$ given by Theorem \ref{thm:TWW} yields a unital, full, nuclear $^*$-homomorphism $\psi : A \rightarrow B_\omega$ such that $\tau_{B_\omega} \psi = \tau_A$.

 Note that $\hat{\tau}_{B^\omega} K_0(q_B \psi) = \hat{\tau}_{B^\omega} K_0(q_B) \sigma$.
-As $B^\omega$ is a $\mathrm{II}_1$-factor by Proposition \ref{prop:AdmissibleKernel}, $\hat{\tau}_{B^\omega}$ is an isomorphism, and hence $K_0(q_B) \sigma = K_0(q_B) K_0(\psi)$.
+As $B^\omega$ is a $\mathrm{II}_1$-factor by Proposition \ref{prop:AdmissibleKernel}, $\hat{\tau}_{B^\omega}$ is an isomorphism, and hence $K_0(q_B \psi) = K_0(q_B) \sigma$.
 So the image of $\sigma - K_0(\psi)$ is contained in $\ker(K_0(q_B)) = \mathrm{im}(K_0(j_B))$.
 Using again that $B^\omega$ is a $\mathrm{II}_1$-factor, $K_1(B^\omega) = 0$, and hence $K_0(j_B)$ is injective.
 So there is a group homomorphism $\kappa : K_0(A) \rightarrow K_0(J_B)$ such that $K_0(j_B) \kappa = \sigma - K_0(\psi)$.